RocaVincent/iguane_harmonization/README.md

 To use our trained IGUANe model appropriately, you should follow the following preprocessing pipeline:
 1. Setting the MR image in the standard MNI152 orientation with [fslreorient2std](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils).
 2. Skull-stripping with [HD-BET](https://github.com/MIC-DKFZ/HD-BET).
-3. Bias correction with [N4BiasFieldCorrection](https://manpages.ubuntu.com/manpages/trusty/man1/N4BiasFieldCorrection.1.html), using the brain computed in step 1.
+3. Bias correction with [N4BiasFieldCorrection](https://manpages.ubuntu.com/manpages/trusty/man1/N4BiasFieldCorrection.1.html), using the brain mask computed in step 2.
 4. Linear registration with [FSL-FLIRT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT) towards a MNI152 template (*./preprocessing/MNI152_T1_1mm.nii.gz*) with trilinear interpolation and six degrees of freedom.
+5. Normalize the median of the brain intensities to 500.
+You can use the script *./preprocessing/median_norm.py*.
+The brain mask associated to each MR image is required.
+To obtain it, you can apply the transformation computed in step 4 to the brain mask computed in step 2 (with nearestneighbour interpolation).
-5. Cropping from `(182,218,182)` dimensions to `(160,192,160)`.
+6. Cropping from `(182,218,182)` dimensions to `(160,192,160)`.
 You can use the script *./preprocessing/crop_mris.py* for this.
-6. Normalize the median of the brain intensities to 500. you can use the script *./preprocessing/median_norm.py*.

 **Note on image cropping:** The inputs to give to *./preprocessing/crop_mris.py* are explained at the top of the script.
 When the brain is too large, cropping is not applied.
 In that specific case, you can still use IGUANe to harmonize the image by making the dimensions divisible by 16 (e.g. `(176,208,176)`).